-This year’s nomination is for a spectacular project at Expo 2017, which took place in Kazakhstan’s capital, Astana.
+This year’s awards were for a spectacular project at Expo 2017, which took place in Kazakhstan’s capital, Astana.
 The Nur Alem Pavilion was the centrepiece of the exhibition, and we were commissioned to carry out the acoustic design of the eye-catching Sphere.
 Standing at over 100 metres and designed by Adrian Smith + Gordon Gill Architecture, the world’s largest spherical building features 18,000 square metres of exhibition space spread over eight floors.
 At its core are eight scenic lift cars, rising up to a glass-floored “Skywalk” which offers vertiginous views down to the floors below.
 A range of exhibitions on the theme “Future Energy” were displayed in the building, and over a million visitors flocked to the sphere within the first three months of opening.
 The Sphere was chosen as the focus for a dazzling firework and light display at Expo’s opening and closing ceremonies, and it remains a significant tourist attraction.

 CATT model (credit: Ian Rees)